Frequently asked questions about developer accounts and access

 There currently isn't a limit on the number of developers on your team.
 To review team members, roles, and added dates, see the "team" page.

 Why can't I see the "team" option on my account drop-down?

-This means that you've applied as an individual account, as opposed to a team account.
-The difference is the ability to give additional users access to a shared dev environment.
+This means that you either have Essential access only, or applied as an individual account, as opposed to a team account.

 Can I change my individual account to a team account?

 Changing an individual setup to a team setup is not possible today.

 Can a developer be on two different developer accounts?

 This is not possible at this time.
 If you do need multiple accounts, please request or vote for this on our feedback forum.